Revise Our Public School System

 “Knowledge which is acquired under compulsion obtains no hold on the mind.” - Plato

-My name is Madison and I am a teenage girl who was a student enrolled in Ontario's secondary school system for the majority of my life (though the Canadian system is in many ways identical to the American one).
-During my time in high school, I noticed many significant problems with the way our system operates, and have many ideas and visions of how it could be altered and modernised in order to benefit current and future students in school.
-I now believe that it is my duty to speak out on behalf of nearly all high school students on a very important and serious matter that needs to be addressed.
-It is an issue that is often overlooked by many, because it has in our modern times become the "norm", and therefore is relatively unquestioned.
+My name is Madison and I am a teenage girl who was a student enrolled in Ontario's secondary school system and the public school system in general for the majority of my life (though the Canadian system is in many ways identical to the American one).
+During my time in secondary school, I noticed many significant problems with the core values of our system and the way that it operates, and have many ideas and visions of how it could be altered and modernised in order to benefit current and future students in school.
+I now believe that it is my duty to speak out on behalf of nearly all secondary school students on a very important and serious matter that needs to be addressed.
+It is an issue that is often overlooked by many, because it has in our modern times become the ‘norm’, and therefore is relatively unquestioned.
 I have unfortunately noticed that the way many countries' systems work closely resemble each other, with no country really trying much different.
 I strongly believe that advancement needs to happen sooner or later, and that now is the perfect time to make it happen.
 I am currently in the progress of writing a book over this topic, which outlines every single problem I have found and my steps to solving them.
 Since my book will contain my complete in-depth analysis, I am going to try my best to keep this summary as short as possible by taking only a few excerpts from my book, however, if you would like to read more, then feel free to contact me.

 1. Abolishment of certain compulsory credits and addition of new types of courses so that students have more of a variety that could perhaps better suit their own interests.

-By high school, students may not yet know what they want to do in the future, but every student knows what they excel at and what they don't.
+By secondary school, students may not yet know what they want to do in the future, but every student knows what they excel at and what they do not.
 If students are forced into doing compulsory classes, it could be considered a waste of time, as one cannot learn when they are being forced to.
-Even if a student could perhaps "grow to like" a specific course, if they don't from the very beginning and know for sure that it isn't for them, struggling through it for 5 months just doesn't seem rational to me.
+Even if a student could perhaps ‘grow to like’ a specific course, if they don't from the very beginning and know for sure that it isn't for them, then struggling through it for 5 months just doesn't seem rational to me.
 Think about it.
-Let's say, for example, you knew for sure that you wanted to write and study to become an author in the future.
-Would you really want to take a compulsory math class for 5 months, and be required to do homework for that class that took away from your time of studying and practising writing?
+Let's say, for example, you knew for sure that you wanted to play the piano and study to become a musician in the future.
+Would you really want to take a compulsory maths class for 5 months, and be required to do homework for that class that took away from your time of studying and practising music when you already knew enough maths to get through your life like the average human being?
 If students want or need to take a course that is required for university, then they can.
 I am not suggesting to completely wipe out these courses, but instead, to make them non-mandatory.
 If one cannot explain why a subject is applicable to most people's lives, then that subject should not be mandatory.
 Nobody should be forced to learn something that isn't practically useful.
 Introduce these topics, yes, but let us choose if we want to learn more.

 2. More freedom in terms of course content, e.g. not being told everything by the teacher and regurgitating the information on the exam, but instead being able to take matters into our own hands and researching our own types of material.